The Weather at Durham, North East England

-This Weather blog is dedicated to my weather station in Durham City.
+This Durham Weather site is linked to my weather station in Gilesgate, Durham City.
 Unlike other sites in the top 10 Durham Weather results at Google, this one is a real one from a Durham resident.
+I also have a strong connection with the University weather station, which reports directly to the Met Office.

 The Durham Climate